cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/sample-projects.md

 | **Section: Map** 	|
 | - [+] Maps are highly desirable for creating awareness. 	|
 | - [-] Harder to navigate on mobile. 	|
-- Contrary to what we expected, participants didn’t seem confused by previous frameworks.

 ### Impact

-This research helped the agency understand how users experience the page.
-The findings and insights were used in the prioritization process and were taken into consideration when finalizing the design.
+This research helped informed the team about the visitors points of confusion around the framework and issues around the usability of the page.
+We proposed changes in the content hierarchy that were taken into consideration and implemented in newwer iterations of the page.

 |   Sections 	| UX 	| Usability 	|   	|
 |-	|-	|-	|-	|